 and its completely different sounding sci-fi influenced follow-up Coffins on Io

 Kayo Dot's musical style molds into something new once again while sounding like a logical follow-up to the more relaxing, just as excellent Coffins on Io

 .
 Plastic House on Base of Sky

-Album opener “Amalia’s Theme” carries a mystical tone as it tells the story of a female oracle within a degraded, dystopian future.
+Album opener “Amalia’s Theme” carries a mystical tone as it tells the story of a female oracle in a dystopian future.
+This may be the character depicted on the album cover.
 Themes like these throughout Plastic House...

-will show how rewarding Kayo Dot can be, as evolved and mesmerizing as always.
+is a perfect example of how rewarding Kayo Dot can be, as evolved and mesmerizing as always.